Adaptive ratchets and the evolution of molecular complexity: Fitness model

-Under conditions of thermodynamic equilibrium, recognition of the target depends on the reduced free energy gap $\Delta G / k_B T = (\gamma - \gamma_0) \ell \ep_0$, where $\gamma_0 = 1/q$ is the density of matches in random sequence.
-The recognition probability $R$ is then a standard Hill function, $R(\gamma, \ell) = H (\Delta G - \Delta G_{50})$, where we assume a free energy $\Delta G_{50} \sim 10 \, k_B T$ is required for half-binding under physiological conditions (Methods).
 In a biophysical fitness model, the recognition-dependent fitness of a site is taken to be proportional to the recognition probability, $F_r (\gamma, \ell) = f_0 R(\gamma, \ell)$.
 This type of fitness model generates specific fitness nonlinearities (epistasis) that can be traced in the evolutionary statistics of recognition sites~\cite{mustonen2008energy,das2020predictable}.
 It has been broadly used for regulatory binding sites, protein interaction sites, and protein folding~\cite{gerland2002physical,berg2004adaptive, lassig2007biophysics, zeldovich2007protein,manhart2015protein,chi2016selection,rodrigues2016biophysical,rotem2018evolution}.
+In this class of models, selection acts on the recognition code only through the intermediate biophysical phenotype $\Delta G$.
+This is an important prerequisite for the evolution of complexity: functionality of recognition imposes a lower bound on the code length, $\ell \geq \ell_{\min} \sim \Delta G_{50}^{\min}$ as discussed above, but does not generate an upper bound.

-The landscape $F(\gamma, \ell)$ determines the selection acting on changes of the recognition site sequence.
+The (Malthusian, additive) fitness landscape $F(\gamma, \ell)$ determines the selection acting on changes of the recognition site sequence.
 In the minimal model, a mutation from $k$ to $(k+1)$ matches has the selection coefficient $s_\gamma = F_r (\gamma + 1/\ell, \ell) - F_r (\gamma, \ell)$.
-As will become explicit in the following, most functional recognition sites are found on the upper branch of the Hill function just above the half-binding point (Fig.~1).
+As will become explicit in the following, most functional recognition sites are found on the upper branch of the Hill function just above the half-binding point (Fig.~\ref{fig:fig2}).
 In this region, we can approximate the Hill function by an exponential function, which shows that selection is proportional to the recognition error, $s_\gamma = \ep_0 f_0 \, \Delta R$ with $\Delta R = 1-R$.

-In a biophysical fitness model, selection acts on the recognition code only through the intermediate phenotype $\Delta G$.
-This is an important prerequisite for the evolution of complexity: functionality of recognition imposes a lower bound on the code length, $\ell \gtrsim \ell_0 \equiv \Delta G_{50} /(\ep_0 k_BT)$, but does not generate an upper bound.
 Other components of cell physiology, including genome replication and competing molecular functions, are expected to constrain the code length of recognition sites.
-Here we describe this constraint by a linear fitness cost of genomic real estate, $F_c = - c_0 \ell$.
-Together, recognition fitness and cost of complexity define our minimal fitness model, \EQ F(\gamma, \ell) = F_r (\gamma, \ell) + F_c (\ell) = f_0 R (\gamma, \ell) - c_0 \ell. \nonumber \tag{1} \EE
+Here we describe this constraint by a minimal model, choosing a linear fitness cost of genomic real estate, $F_c = - c_0 \ell$.